 If one were to select an electric burr that would also means hands off operation as well.

 The consistency of the grind, as CR’s tests noted, determines the smoothness of the flavor.
 The size of the grind is determined by how you intend to brew it.
-Suggested sizes for brew method are as listed below:
+Suggested grind sizes for each brew method are listed on the chart below:

 You can read more details on grind sizes in this article.